leifkotsch/BPI-R2-4.14/README.md

 (Testing in seperate branch wlan/hdmi/hwnat/hwqos)

-* HW-NAT only works between LAN and WAN (bridge unclear, wifi not supported)
+* HW-NAT only works between LAN and WAN (bridge unclear, WLan not supported)
 * HW-QoS is merged into 4.14-main, but we do not know how to test it
 * ACPI-feature means System is powered off, not only halted (power-consumption ~0.2W, no reboot on reset), reboot-problem with soldered power-switch (see https://github.com/frank-w/BPI-R2-4.14/issues/35).
 Power-off is also initiated by pressing the power-switch
 * VIDEO is hdmi-output (X-server/framebuffer-console)...here some resolutions are not supported by vendor-driver